FranciscoOnt/checkout-sdk-js/docs/interfaces/adyencreditcardcomponentoptions.md

 Set an object containing the details array for type: scheme from the /paymentMethods response.

+Set an object containing the details array for type: scheme from the /paymentMethods response.

 ___

 ### `Optional` enableStoreDetails

 • **enableStoreDetails**? : *undefined | false | true*

+Set to true to show the checkbox to save card details for the next payment.

 Set to true to show the checkbox to save card details for the next payment.